lorikayman/RebisTheory/src/lib/rebis_theory.md

   - `A mask said to be crafted in the visage of a venomous fiend.
 It is infused with a vile essence that is sure to frighten your foes` ([Venom Fiend](https://wiki.spiralknights.com/Fiend_Mask))
   - `A plated mail said to be crafted in the image of a venomous fiend.
 It comes with a sinister skin suit that pulses with a vile essence` ([Venom Fiend Mail](https://wiki.spiralknights.com/Venom_Fiend_Mail#Venom_Fiend_Mail))

-All of those description relate to an inherent _wrongness of the essence, its sick color and putrid nature_, which reminds us, albeit from a diffent source, the thematic siginificance of sickly colors in Robert Chamber's "The King in Yellow" as a manifestation of the particular influence.
+All of those description relate to an inherent _wrongness of the essence, its sick color and putrid nature_, which reminds us, albeit from a diffent source, the thematic siginificance of sickly colors in Robert Chamber's "The King in Yellow" as a manifestation of a particular influence.

 As for the plague essence, as its inventory icon being a flame, it can be plausibly tied to the nature of the plague as being not of earthly origin, similar to [Dark Embers](https://wiki.spiralknights.com/Dark_Ember) despite being embers, distinctly separate themselves from natural existence of material relam, as being potentially the source of unnatural fires of Firestorm Citadel in a similar pattern to everfrost being potential source of unnatural frost.